GLaDOS: As a woman in video games

-G. Christopher Williams wrote that the addition of an "intelligence dampening sphere" performed by scientists on GLaDOS before the events of Portal could represent the "response from men to what they perceive as the 'misbehavior' or 'irrational thinking' of women".
-He also wrote "the effort to 'dampen' intelligence becomes a rather literal manifestation of the labeling of women as 'dumb' or 'irrational' and the need to control such 'poor' behavior"; he also cited how Wheatley was given a masculine voice to "remind her that she is dumb and to curb her tendency towards 'misbehavior'".
-IGN wrote that she "bucked" all of the stereotypes of a woman in video games and "became one of the most memorable and well-loved characters ever conceived".
-GamesRadar's Joe McNeilly wrote that Portal seemed like a "feminist critique of the FPS genre, flawlessly executed from within the margins it assails".
-He called her a "maternal female construct" and that while she was programmed to react "empathetically" to the player, she is incapable of feeling emotion.
+Professor G. Christopher Williams wrote that the addition of an "intelligence dampening sphere" performed by scientists on GLaDOS before the events of Portal could represent men's response to thoughts from women that they see as "misbehavior."
+He also wrote "the effort to 'dampen' intelligence becomes a rather literal manifestation of the labeling of women as 'dumb' or 'irrational' and the need to control such 'poor' behavior"; he then cited how Wheatley was given a masculine voice and that it could represent a man's intention to remind her of her "stupidity" and to behave better.GamePro's Chris Holt discussed GLaDOS as an icon of feminism, and wrote that as opposed to being an "archetypal villain", she is a "prototypical bound woman".
+He added that "A female protagonist murdering a female villainess (or vice versa) is not what is interesting to us as critics, but it's the idea that despite her seemingly robotic, unemotional and unstoppable nature, GLaDOS appears vulnerable, sympathetic, and even a victim herself".
+He inferred that GLaDOS becomes intensified because of the danger she shows to a misogynistic society, and that by destroying the personality cores, "Chell is stripping her of the layers that society has deemed necessary for her to wear" which makes her all the more dangerous.
+He added that Chell and GLaDOS serve as opposing sides of femininity; where Chell is devoted and fulfills any task given, GLaDOS is aggressive and arguably hazardous to the traditions of a male-dominated world.
+He also described Chell as a "domestic icon" while he described GLaDOS as a "progressive, intelligent working woman" and that by killing her, Chell can be seen as the obedient, "safe" woman overtaking the "dangerous" rebel feminist.
+He also cited the use of poems by Emily Dickinson, whom he compares to GLaDOS in how both were reclusive and were essentially disembodied voices.IGN wrote that she diverted all of the stereotypes of a woman in video games and "became one of the most memorable and well-loved characters ever conceived".
+GamesRadar's Joe McNeilly wrote that Portal felt like a feminist critique of the FPS genre, which he found to be perfectly executed in the game.
+He called her a "maternal female construct" and that while she was programmed to react empathetically to the player, she is incapable of feeling emotion.
 As a result, he felt that she "comes to represent man's attempt to construct an idealized mother figure through the cold logic of science".
-Stephanie Harkin described GLaDOS instead as an emotionally abusive mother figure.GameInformers Lix Lanier stated that no villain, male or female, has the charm of GLaDOS: "If she's not trying to kill Chell, she's likely belittling her with passive-aggressive comments that would make a sorority girl proud.
-Even with her robotic voice, it's clear that 'You look great by the way, very healthy' is no compliment."
-GamePro's Chris Holt discussed GLaDOS as an icon of feminism, and wrote that as opposed to being an "archetypal villain", she is a "prototypical bound woman".
-He added that "A female protagonist murdering a female villainess (or vice versa) is not what is interesting to us as critics, but it's the idea that despite her seemingly robotic, unemotional and unstoppable nature, GLaDOS appears vulnerable, sympathetic, and even a victim herself".
-He wrote "GLaDOS has been augmented because of the danger she presents to a presumably misogynistic society" and that "by destroying these cores, Chell is stripping her of the layers that society has deemed necessary for her to wear" and making her "far more dangerous".
-He added that Chell and GLaDOS serve as opposing sides of femininity; where Chell is "dutiful and does every task assigned of her", GLaDOS is "aggressive and seemingly dangerous to the order of a male-dominated society".
-He also described Chell as a "domestic icon" while he described GLaDOS as a "progressive, intelligent working woman" and that by killing her, "Chell can be seen as the dutiful 'safe' woman conquering the 'dangerous' feminist".
-He also cited the use of poems by Emily Dickinson, whom he compares to GLaDOS in how both were reclusive and were essentially disembodied voices.
+Although Stephanie Harkin described GLaDOS instead as an emotionally abusive mother figure.